Medicine Support in Domiciliary Care

-This Multi-Partner Domiciliary Care Medicine Management discovery project is driven by all involved with the primary purposes of reducing patient risk and improving care alongside the business case, efficiencies and savings that could be achieved.
+This Multi-Partner Domiciliary Care Medicine Support project is driven by all involved with the primary purposes of reducing patient risk and improving care alongside the business case, efficiencies and savings that could be achieved.
 It is based on the premise that a digital approach could offer significant improvements for people delivering and in receipt of care, resulting in reduced admissions to hospital and improved outcomes from their medicinal and care plans.

-The discovery workshop which included the five collaborating councils, domiciliary care partners, the Institute of Public Care (IPC) and CC2i was led by digital meds management experts MED e-care.
+The discovery phase began with a workshop which included the five collaborating councils, domiciliary care partners, the Institute of Public Care (IPC) and CC2i was led by digital meds management experts MED e-care.
 The day-long session raised many issues and difficulties currently experienced by councils and their health and care partners, and tried to surface their areas of ‘pain’, as well as identifying what they felt ‘good look like’.

 Key areas of challenge and complexity were identified: